AdobeDocs/experience-manager-65.pt-BR/help/forms/using/customizing-task-actions.md

 ---
-title: Personalização de ações da tarefa
+title: Personalizando Ações da Tarefa
 seo-title: Customizing Task Actions
 description: Você pode personalizar a aparência das ações da tarefa, usar somente imagens para ações e personalizar as imagens usadas nas ações de rota.
 seo-description: You can customize appearance of the task actions, use only images for actions, and customize the images used in route actions.